cat-haines/imp-api/README.md

-# imp.js
+# Imp Build

-A Javascript wrapper for [Electric Imp](http://electricimp.com)'s Developer Tools API.
+A Javascript wrapper for the [Electric Imp Build API](http://electricimp.com/docs/buildapi).

-**NOTE:** Electric Imp's Developer Tools API is currently in a private beta.
+**NOTE:** Electric Imp's Build API is currently in a closed beta.
 This note will be removed when the API is ready for public consumption.

 # Installation